perma-id/w3id.org/tvprogr/README.md

 tvprogr
 ===========

-This project provides vocabularies for Japanese TV stations, regional information and related information.
+This project provides vocabularies for Japanese TV stations, regional information, and related information.

 Homepage: